Nodes

 Prompt Nodes

-• humanInTheLoop?: boolean - When true, pauses execution after this node for human input before continuing
+• humanInTheLoop?: boolean - When true, pauses execution after this node for human input before continuing.
+Use this property only if you need to gather an input from the user.
+Usually combined with a promptCondition edge to allow for iterative processing over human input.

 • canStayOnNode?: boolean - When true, allows the node to route back to itself for iterative processing.
 Usually combined with humanInTheLoop: true to allow for iteration over human input.